 A Comprehensive Exam is required of all doctoral candidates.
-The exam may include both written and oral components and will include presentation of the student’s dissertation proposal.
+The exam includes both written and oral components and will include presentation of the student’s dissertation proposal.
 The exam will be administered by the student’s graduate research committee.
-Upon successful completion of the Qualifying Exam and completion of at least 48 hours of coursework (in keeping with Graduate School requirements), a student is admitted into doctoral candidacy.
+Upon successful completion of the exam and completion of at least 48 hours of coursework (in keeping with Graduate School requirements), a student is admitted into doctoral candidacy.

 A dissertation showing the ability to conduct, analyze, and defend independent research must be prepared on a topic in the research field of interest.
 Dissertation results are expected to be submitted for refereed scholarly publication.
 The dissertation must comply with UAB dissertation preparation guidelines.
 When the dissertation has been completed, doctoral candidates will present and defend their work before their graduate research committee and the public.
 This defense will constitute the candidate’s final exam.
 The results of the examination must be reported to the Graduate School at least six weeks before the commencement at which the degree is to be conferred.

-In addition to EGR 710, EGR 711, and EGR 796, course selection is based on the research and career goals of the student, and curricula will vary between students.
+In addition to EGR 710 Intro to Interdisciplinary EGR, EGR 711 Methodology for IEGR Research, EGR 796 Journal Club in Interdisciplinary Engineering, and GRD 717 Principles of Scientific Integrity, course selection is based on the research and career goals of the student, and curricula will vary between students.
 Students are guided by their faculty mentor (committee chair) and a graduate study committee composed of faculty representing an interdisciplinary team in the student's area of research interest.
 The coursework must include courses from at least two disciplines.

 This work will be completed under the guidance of the student's faculty mentor (graduate study committee chair).
 An approved 6 hour internship may be substituted for 6 of the required dissertation research hours.
 Non-dissertation Research and Dissertation Research hours will be taken through the department of the student’s faculty mentor.